Menditect/documentation/additional/01-howtos/03-design-tests/test-ui-with-mta.md

 #### Mendix App testing

-In order to test Mendix Widgets, use the microflows from the Starter Kit.
-The proposed structure is to assign each Mendix Page their own subfolder.
-That folder should contain an Enumeration, containing the names of the Widgets inside that Page, and a Microflow, having this structure:
+In order to test Mendix Widgets, make use the microflows from the Starter Kit, and create your own library of pages and widgets, preferably in a separate "PlaywrightConnectorHelper" module.

+The proposed approach is, for each Mendix Page that you want to test:
+- create one Enumeration, containing the names of the Widgets inside that Page, called `PageName_Widgets` (replace by actual page name).
+- create one Microflow, called `PageName_Locators` (replace by actual page name).
+Using fully-qualified names for the PageName is recommended if the same page name occurs in multiple modules.

+Create the Microflow like this:
 - input parameters to identify the Widget to Locate.
 - a String variable representing the Module name.
 - a String variable representing the Page class.